amueller69/Law-School-Notes/Fall-2018/CivPro/01-Inroduction.md

 ### 13. Finality

-* Characteristic of all dispute-resolution mechanisms that prevents re-litigation of claims that have already been tried.
+* Characteristic of all dispute-resolution mechanisms that prevents re-litigation of claims that have already been tried

+---